-A Romero motion is where the defense asks the court to remove or “strike” a prior strike conviction for the purposes of sentencing.
-The defense can bring the motion at any point in a California criminal case up to the sentencing hearing.
-If the motion is granted, it significantly reduces the length of a state prison sentence.
+A Romero motion is where you ask the court to remove or “strike” a prior strike conviction so that it does not get used against you as a sentencing enhancement.
+You can bring the motion at any point in a California criminal case up to the sentencing hearing.
+If the motion is granted, it can significantly reduce the length of your state prison sentence.

 When California’s highest court issued the much-anticipated People v.
 Romero decision in 1996, it did more than add just another opinion to the books.
 It returned to defendants a measure of hope taken away two years earlier when voters passed the excessively punitive “three strikes and you’re out” law.

 The Romero decision confirmed that in an appropriate case – in furtherance of justice – the judge can “strike” past strike allegations and sentence the defendant to less time in California State Prison.

 If your loved one has been charged with a second or third strike offense and faces an undeservedly long prison sentence, our California Three Strikes Defense Lawyers might be able to help.
 We’re former prosecutors and cops who now represent people accused of crimes.
 We use our inside knowledge to get justice for our clients.1

 In this article, we discuss the Romero case and how “Romero motions” can help defendants avoid the most severe application of the three-strikes law.
 We will cover: